Top Activities in Iceland for Adrenaline Junkies

 Hiking in Iceland will also present stunning views over a range of eclectic landscapes.

-The most popular route is called Laugavegurinn, between Landmannalaugar and Thorsmork Valley (in total, measuring 34 miles/55 km long).
-You can also choose to go on shorter, guided hikes around the country.
+The most popular route is the Laugavegur Trek, between Landmannalaugar and Thorsmork Valley.
+This hike is 34 miles (55 kilometers) long.
+There are also plenty of shorter, guided hikes around the country.

 Horseback riding in Iceland, just beside Skógafoss waterfall.

-Horseback riding is very popular in Iceland, with the Icelandic horses being world-known for being sturdy, friendly, and having 5 unique gaits, including the 'tölt'.
-The stout, muscular bodies of the breed withstand the harsh Icelandic elements throughout the year, which is the result of generation upon generation of concentrated breeding.
+Icelandic horses are known for being friendly, curious, and having five unique gaits.
+Their muscular bodies withstand the harsh Icelandic elements year-round, the result of generations of concentrated breeding.

 Volcano Tours in Iceland